Guide To Online American Roulette

 In the long-run it is the least profitable format of the game for the players, however it has some interesting features not seen in other forms of roulette.
 Most online casinos offer American Roulette alongside different forms of roulette, giving players a choice of which variant to play.

-If you want to try your hand at American Roulette, why not head to our top recommendation, Spin Palace.
+If you want to try your hand at American Roulette, why not head to our top recommendation, Jackpot City.

 American Roulette Rules

 - An American Roulette table consists of a wheel with 38 pockets, numbered 1-36, 0 and 00.

 - The wheel is spun and a ball sent spinning in the opposite direction, and players can bet on which number - or set of numbers - they believe it will land in.

 - Payouts on winning bets are based on American Roulette odds - the more likely the bet is to come in, the lower the payout relative to your stake.